 \section{Related Work}

-\textbf{Value Factorisation in MARL.} To deal with the instability during training in global reward game by independent learner \citep{claus1998dynamics}, centralised training and decentralised execution (CTDE) \citep{oliehoek2008optimal} was proposed and became a general paradigm for MARL.
-Based on CTDE, MADDPG learns a global Q-value that can be regarded as identically assigning to all agents with the same credits during training \citep{Wang_2020}, which may cause the unfair credit assignment \citep{wolpert2002optimal}.
-To avoid this problem, VDN \citep{SunehagLGCZJLSL18} was proposed to learn the factorised Q-value, assuming that any global Q-value is equal to the summation of decentralised Q-values.
-Nevertheless, this factorisation of the global Q-value may cause the limitation on representation of the global Q-value.
-To mitigate this issue, QMIX \citep{RashidSWFFW18} and QTRAN \citep{SonKKHY19} were proposed to represent the global Q-value with a richer class w.r.t. decentralised Q-values, based on an assumption called Individual-Global-Max (IGM) that was for promising the convergence to the optimal joint deterministic policy.
-Markov Shapley value proposed in this paper belongs to the family of value factorisation, but based on the game-theoretical framework called MCG that enjoys the interpretability.
-With the realistic insights from the conventional cooperative games (e.g., network flow games \citep{kalai1982generalized}, induced subgraph game \citep{deng1994complexity} that can be used for modelling social networks, and facility location games \citep{deng1999algorithmic}), it is evident that the coalition introduced in this paper exists with the realistic insights.
-In many scenarios, the information of coalition might be unknown.
-To address it, it can be naturally assumed that the coalition inherently exists and we only need to concentrate on the exposed information, e.g., the global reward.
+\textbf{Value Factorisation in MARL.} To deal with the instability during training in global reward game by independent learners \citep{claus1998dynamics}, the centralised training and decentralised execution (CTDE) \citep{oliehoek2008optimal} was proposed and it became a general paradigm for MARL.
+Based on CTDE, MADDPG \citep{lowe2017multi} learns a global Q-value that can be regarded as assigning the same credits to all agents during training \citep{Wang_2020}, which may cause the unfair credit assignment \citep{wolpert2002optimal}.
+To avoid this problem, VDN \citep{SunehagLGCZJLSL18} was proposed to learn the factorised Q-value, assuming that any global Q-value equals to the sum of decentralised Q-values.
+Nevertheless, this factorisation may limit the representation of the global Q-value.
+To mitigate this issue, QMIX \citep{RashidSWFFW18} and QTRAN \citep{SonKKHY19} were proposed to represent the global Q-value with a richer class w.r.t. decentralised Q-values, based on the assumption (called Individual-Global-Max) of convergence to the optimal joint deterministic policy.
+Markov Shapley value proposed in this paper belongs to the family of value factorisation, based on the game-theoretical framework called MCG that enjoys the interpretability.
+From the conventional cooperative games (e.g., network flow game \citep{kalai1982generalized}, induced subgraph game \citep{deng1994complexity} that can be used for modelling social networks, and facility location game \citep{deng1999algorithmic}), it is insightful that the coalition introduced in this paper exists.
+In many scenarios, however, the information of coalition might be unknown.
+Therefore, the latent coalition is assumed, and we only need to concentrate on the observable information, e.g., the global reward.